Phi Beta Sigma: Conclave

 The Conclave is the legislative power of Phi Beta Sigma.
 During a conclave year, delegates representing all of the active chapters from within the seven regions of the fraternity meet in the chosen city.
 The Conclave-or fraternity convention- is currently held biannually and usually co-hosted by the alumni and collegiate chapters of the chosen city.
 During the convention, members of the General Board – the administrative body of the fraternity elected and appointed.
 The General Board may act in the interest of the fraternity when the Conclave is not in session.
 In addition, seminars, social events, concerts, an international Miss Phi Beta Sigma Pageant, Stepshow, and oratorical contests are also held during the week-long conference.
 Throughout the years, notable individuals such as George Washington Carver, Dr. Carter G. Woodson, and NFL quarterback Charlie Batch were speakers at past Conclaves.

 The Current General Board is composed of the International President, First Vice-President, Second-Vice President, Treasurer, General Counsel, a Distinguished Service Chapter Representative, the regional directors, the immediate past-president, two collegiate members at large, and the director of collegiate affairs.
 The offices of Second-Vice President and collegiate member at large are reserved positions on the general board for collegiate (undergraduate) members to hold.
 In addition, the Editor of The Crescent Magazine, the Director of Publicity, and the National Executive Director make up the members of the General Board.
 The latter-mentioned members are appointed to their positions and do not hold voting powers.

 Distinguished Service Chapter members

 Established at the 1929 Conclave, the Distinguished Service Chapter is the highest honor bestowed on a member of Phi Beta Sigma.
-Membership in the Distinguished Service Chapter must be recommended and approved by the awardee's chapter, region, and by the general board of the fraternity before entry.
+Membership in the Distinguished Service Chapter must be recommended and approved by the awardee's chapter, region, and the general board of the fraternity before entry.
 One must meet the following criteria to be considered for this honor: